AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mysql-via-cpanel.md

 * **Port:** MySQL's port on your server (3306 by default)
 * **Host:** The public address of the MySQL server MBI will connect to.
 This is usually the URL you use to log into cPanel.

-If you're using an [SSH tunnel](../data-analyst/importing-data/integrations/mysql-via-ssh-tunnel.md), you will also need to enter the encryption information.
+If you are using an [SSH tunnel](../data-analyst/importing-data/integrations/mysql-via-ssh-tunnel.md), you will also need to enter the encryption information.
 Toggle the Encrypted button to Yes to display the form.

 * **Connection Type:** Set this to SSH Tunnel
 * **Remote Address:** The IP address or hostname of the server MBI will tunnel into
 * **Username:** The username for the MBI SSH (Linux) user ([click here](../data-analyst/importing-data/integrations/mysql-via-ssh-tunnel.md %}#linux) for instructions on how to do this, if you haven't already)
 * **SSH Port:** SSH port on your server (22 by default)

 That's it!
-When you're finished, click the Save & Test button to complete the setup.
+When you are finished, click the Save & Test button to complete the setup.

 ## Related: